infralight/k8s-collector/README.md

         -debug \
         <clusterId>
     ```
-    Note that this expects the App Server to be available at http://localhost:7777,
-    modify the [.config/endpoint](.config/endpoint) file if necessary.
+    Note that you must first create a ".config" directory in the project root,
+    and at the very least store the API endpoint in a file called ".config/endpoint".
+    Other configuration options can be included as well.
 8. Inspect the job using the command line or the minikube dashboard:
     ```sh
     minikube dashboard